swrlab/swrlab/PRINCIPLES.md

 Technical tools that don’t contain sensitive information should be open-sourced.

-Since we benefit from open source projects, we also aim to spend some of our time contributing to them whenever we see a problem we can help solve.
+Since we benefit from open-source projects, we also aim to spend some of our time contributing to them whenever we see a problem we can help solve.

-### More from the Audio Lab
+### More from Audio Lab

 - About us: [lab.swr.de](https://lab.swr.de)
 - Our NodeJS tools: [`@swrlab/node-utils`](https://github.com/swrlab/node-utils)